jacobknighj12/whatJob/README.md

 - Functionality / features
 To post, a user must register.
-The registration will be done by wya of xxxxx.
+The registration will be done by way of [TBD].
 Authorisation will be along with authentication.

 Thes posts will idenfify the obligations in the job, possuble career paths, an ordinary day in the job, expected salary, how difficult the professional rates their job, work life balance.
 Thse fields will eb character limited, but the professional can write a longer 'deep dive' post.